stewart-ritchie-ps/learning-nginx/md/contexts.md

     }
 ```

-Note: your file should be _/usr/web1/banana/banana.html_ in the above example.
+Note: your file is expectd to be _/usr/web1/banana/banana.html_ in the above example.